ErwanH29/SteadyState_MastersCode/README.md

 To run the code, run interface.py while being in the SteadyState_BH/Code directory.

-Code under Code/ is for local computer run.
-Code under ALICE_Codes is those manipulated to fit ALICE requirements and includes both simulations with and without GC.
+- Code under Code/ is for local computer run and testing script.
+- Code under ALICE_Codes is those manipulated to fit ALICE requirements and includes both simulations with and without GC.

-ALICE\_Comp\_Scripts helps plot ALICE results, whose output is a different configuration than those run under local device.
+- ALICE\_Comp\_Scripts helps plot ALICE results, whose output is a different configuration than those run under local device.